Ela Minus

-Gabriela Jimeno Caldas (born 11 February 1990 in Bogotá, Colombia), known artistically as Ela Minus, is a Colombian singer-songwriter, multi-instrumentalist, and producer.
+Gabriela Jimeno Caldas (born 11 February 1990), professionally known as Ela Minus, is a Colombian singer-songwriter, multi-instrumentalist, and producer.

 Biography

 Early life and education

 Jimeno was born in the city of Bogotá.
-From the age of 12 to 18, Caldas was a drummer for Ratón Perez, a local hardcore rock band that toured Colombia.
+From the age of 11 to 18, she was a drummer for Ratón Perez, a local hardcore rock band that toured Colombia.
 Her stint as a drummer allowed Caldas to gain considerable recognition in the national independent music scene.

 Jimeno left Colombia at the age of 19 for the United States to attend the Berklee College of Music in Boston.
 Moved by the city's nightclub scene, she shifted to electronic music, double majoring in jazz drumming and music synthesis.
 She continued playing for bands during her studies, and after graduating, she worked on building and designing synthesizers at Critter & Guitari in New York.